mjholder/JobSearch/README.md

 # JobSearch

+Config setup:
+1. Replace the value for hostname in the config.json.example file
+2. Rename file to config.json
+3. Place config.json in jobsearch/statics/

 To install directly from directory:
 1. Go to jobsearch directory with setup.py in it
 2. $ pip install -e .